-Most companies use an accounting system to manage their P&L. Some companies also use their accounting system for other purposes like invoicing, dunning, order tracking and collections.
+Most companies use an accounting system to manage their Profits & Loss.
+Some companies also use their accounting system for other purposes like invoicing, dunning, order tracking and collections.

 Fusebill manages the invoicing for both one time and subscription sales: calculating what is owed, taxes, sending invoices, charging credit cards, sending dunning emails and more.
 Revenue recognition is also managed within Fusebill.

 When transaction level details are maintained in two systems unless the two systems are continuously kept aligned there is the risk of duplicated or missing data.

 To take advantage of Fusebill’s automated feature set, Fusebill should be used as the master customer sub ledger for subscription management and billing:

 Fusebill calculates the amount owing and applies taxes (as needed).
 On an account’s billing day, Fusebill creates an invoice, delivers to the customer, and collects automatically (optional).
 For invoices not paid within their terms, dunning messages are sent; AR Aging reports show outstanding amounts (Table 1).
 On a monthly basis, reconcile cash collections and then use summary journal entries to update ledgers in the accounting system.

 With this approach, Fusebill manages the details of individual customers, subscriptions, and invoices; there is no need for the accounting system to track these details.

 The process implications are: